sbrunner/edocuments/README.md

+# EDocuments
-# EPaper a simple and productive personal documents library
+## a simple and productive personal documents library

 * Scan your documents
   * Auto rotate